bathtime/bcachefs-rollback/README.md

 LABEL=MY-ROOT-LABEL
 ```

-You can find your root partition label by runing the command:
+You can find your root partition label by running the command:
 ```
 blkid
 ```